 The bluest water one has ever seen is one of the biggest draws of this National treasure in Oregon.
-But it’s also full of interesting history and enough breathtaking scenery to leave you in awe.
+But Crater Lake is also full of interesting history and enough breathtaking scenery to leave you in awe.

 From Wild to Joy